Never Winter Bank

 This challenge requires you to identify a vulnerability in the web application that allows you to drain another user’s account, implying some sort of logic error is involved.

 To start, let’s inspect the web server for any interesting files or behavior.
-Generally, we recommend trying to access /robots.txt to see if there are any files that the web developer do not want search engines to index which is usually a good sign of something interesting to probe.
-In this case, the /robots.txt file does show interesting results:
+Try to access /robots.txt to see if there are any files that the web developer do not want search engines to index.
+This is usually a good sign of something interesting to probe.

 Disallow: *